OWASP/owasp-mastg/docs/MASTG/techniques/android/MASTG-TECH-0004.md

 The patched application then needs to be installed using adb.

 > This repackaging method is enough for most use cases.
-For more advanced repackaging, refer to ["Repackaging & Re-Signing"](../../techniques/android/MASTG-TECH-0039.md "Repackaging & Re-Signing").
+For more advanced repackaging, refer to #MASTG-TECH-0039.